Shirat Ha-Yam. Song of the Sea

-After decades of slavery and oppression, Am Yisrael escapes Egypt.
-They taste freedom for the first time as they take their steps through the harsh desert to a future of hope, identity, faith; a future of Torah and Eretz Yisrael.
+After decades of harsh slavery and oppression, Israel escape Egypt.
+The people taste freedom for the first time as they take their steps through the rugged desert to a future of hope, identity, faith; a future of Torah and Eretz Yisrael.

 "And the Children of Israel departed defiantly."
 (14:8)